 aortic aneurysm (swelling - dilation of the aorta, the largest artery in the cardiovascular system supplying all of the systemic circulation).

 The nutritional arterial cleansing can help you avoid the risks of standard medical treatments such as:

 vascular bypass (coronary, cerebral, peripheral).

-Who says then that arterial cleansing does not work?
+Who says then that the nutritional arterial cleansing does not work?

 Those, who think that micronutrients, vitamins and anti-oxidants are not necessary for our health and that optimum nutrition is not important.
 Why do they think and act that way?

 Because they don't want to learn and just keep ignoring the impressive results - not only heard about, but also seen and experienced by people who have undergone the nutritional arterial cleansing.